Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5: Appendixes

-Zero field heat capacity measurements were carried out on a single crystal of \YZGO~and a powder sample of LuZn$_2$GaO$_5$ using Helium-4 (1.8 K $\leq$ T $\leq$ 300 K) and dilution refrigeration (0.06 K $\leq$ T $\leq$ 2 K) set up attached to Quantum Design (QD) Physical Property Measurement System (PPMS).
-A representative single-crystal sample of \YZGO~mounted on a heat capacity measurement platform is shown in the supplementary information (see Fig. S3).
+Specific heat measurements were carried out on single crystal samples of \YZGO~and LuZn$_2$GaO$_5$ using Helium-4 (1.8 K $\leq$ T $\leq$ 300 K) and dilution refrigerator (0.05 K $\leq$ T $\leq$ 2 K) set up attached to Quantum Design PPMS Dynacool.
+A representative single-crystal sample of \YZGO~mounted on a specific heat measurement platform is shown in the supplementary information (see Fig. S4).